Drug Interactions between Flagyl ER and Valium

 Interactions between your drugs

-- Valium is a member of the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.
+- Valium is in the following drug classes: benzodiazepine anticonvulsants, benzodiazepines.

 - Valium is used to treat the following conditions: